extendr/extendr/paper.md

 <!--Java?-->

 The strength of R is its ecosystem of packages, the vast majority of which are available from [CRAN](https://cran.r-project.org).
 They are primarily written by research scientists, specialists, and professionals.
 Another important use case of R packages is being a front-end for other languages.
 Automated toolings that provide scaffolding and boilerplate code are widely used to simplify cross-language integration.
 For example, embedding C++ code is a good way to resolve performance bottlenecks within R packages, and it can be easily accomplished using cpp11 [@cpp11] or Rcpp [@rcpp_jss].
-Rust demonstrates similar performance to C++, but it also offers other beneficial features such as declarative memory management, and compile-time guarantees for memory safety in the absence of a garbage collector.
+Rust demonstrates similar performance to C++, but it also offers other beneficial features such as declarative memory management, which provides compile-time guarantees for memory safety in the absence of a garbage collector.
 <!-- Rust and R also share support for WebAssembly [webR](https://docs.r-wasm.org/webr/latest/). -->
 We note that other scientific computing communities have already introduced plug-ins for Rust, including Python via [PyO3](https://github.com/PyO3/pyo3), and Julia via [jlrs](https://github.com/Taaitaaiger/jlrs).

 This paper introduces a collection of four Rust crates and an R package that collectively make up the 'extendr' project.
 The goal of this project is to provide (automatic) binding of Rust to R, using an opinionated and ergonomics-focused suite of tools that facilitate the use of Rust code within R packages.
 This is achieved by offering emulation of the R data model within Rust, integration of Rust tooling in the R-package build systems, a Rust developer experience in R, and functions for preparing Rust-powered R-packages for submission to CRAN.
 An overview of the 'extendr' crates and packages as well as comprehensive API documentation is available at [extendr.github.io](https://extendr.github.io/).